-The continuing interest in CBTE among ATS schools has led to the initiation of annual CBTE conferences, which are subsidized in part through ATS.
+The continuing interest in CBTE among ATS schools led to the initiation of annual CBTE conferences, which are subsidized in part through ATS.
 The first was hosted in 2018 by Northwest Baptist Seminary and drew more than 100 participants, over half from ATS schools.
-The second in 2019 was hosted by the Competency-Based Education Network at their annual conference, which draws hundreds of persons interested in CBE (and now CBTE).
+From 2019 through 2023, CBTE conferences with tracks designed specifically for theological schools have been hosted by the Competency-Based Education Network at its annual conference, which draws hundreds of persons interested in CBE (and now CBTE).